How To Choose a Sleeping Bag

 Both down and synthetic sleeping bags have different advantages.
 They’re the two types of insulation used to keep you warm – down feathers and synthetic insulation.

 Down sleeping bags have the best warmth-to-weight ratio and are the most compressible.
 This means they’re generally better for backpacking, bikepacking or any situation where you’ll have to carry your bag a long way.
-This also makes them ideal for adventures in extreme cold environments.
+This also makes them ideal for adventures in extremely cold environments.
 Synthetic sleeping bags are better for damp conditions or for repeated heavy use.
 Their insulation is much easier to wash and care for than down.

 How long will a synthetic sleeping bag last?